-Biting objects that they’re curious about is how our cats learn about the world, since they don’t have hands.
+Biting objects that they’re curious about is one of the ways that our cats learn about the world, especially since they don’t have hands.
 However, not everything your cat investigates is harmless.
-Some things, like the tulips in your garden, are toxic to your cat.
+Some things, like the tulips in your garden, are toxic to cats.

 This guide will tell you everything that you need to know about tulips and their toxicity to cats, with a few handy tricks to keep your outdoor-loving feline away from these plants.

 Many people see tulips as bright, vibrant parts of their garden come springtime, but few know that they’re poisonous.
 Part of the lily family, tulips are poisonous to cats, dogs, and horses and can even cause allergic reactions in humans.

 Unlike some plants that are only poisonous in certain areas, like the roots or the flowers, all parts of the tulip plant are toxic.
 The level of toxicity varies, though, with the bulbs being the most poisonous and the leaves, flower, and stem containing less poison.

 What Are the Signs of Tulip Poisoning in Cats?

 If you have an outdoor cat that disappears for hours to explore the neighborhood, it can be difficult to know if they’ve gotten into a patch of tulips and taken a bite of a few petals.
 The severity of the signs and intoxication level will depend on the part of the plant that your cat has eaten and how much they ingested.
 They might have devoured several flowers, which means the toxins will build up in their system, even though the flowers contain less tulipalins (the toxic compounds) than the bulbs.

 To be safe, if you know that your cat got into tulips, visit your veterinarian right away.
 The sooner they get medical attention, the higher their chances to recover.

 Mild Poisoning Signs